tejasreechinna/PAPR-Reduction-in-OFDM-Modulation/README.md

 - **Filtering Implementation**: MATLAB functions were used to design and implement the low-pass filter following the clipping process.

 This simulation environment allowed for a comprehensive evaluation of the PAPR reduction techniques and their effectiveness in improving OFDM system performance.
 ## Results

 The results from the simulations indicate a significant reduction in PAPR when using the implemented techniques.
 Key findings include:

 1. **Selective Mapping (SLM)**:
-   - The SLM technique demonstrated an average reduction of PAPR by approximately 4-6 dB compared to the traditional OFDM system without PAPR reduction techniques.
-   - The computational complexity increased due to the generation of multiple signal candidates; however, the performance benefits justified the trade-off.
+   - For 128 transmitted samples with an alphabet size of 16:
+     - Normal OFDM PAPR: **20.0011**
+     - PAPR after Selective Mapping: **15.6198**

 2. **Clipping and Filtering**:
-   - The clipping process resulted in an immediate reduction of peak amplitudes, with PAPR values dropping by around 3-5 dB.
+   - Clipping process resulted in an immediate PAPR reduction:
-   - The subsequent filtering effectively mitigated distortion, maintaining the integrity of the transmitted signal, as evidenced by lower Bit Error Rates (BER) in the received signal.
+     - Original OFDM PAPR: **4.3681**
+     - Clipped PAPR: **2.7854**
+   - The filtering step maintained signal integrity, reducing distortion.

 3. **Overall Performance**:

-   - The combination of SLM and Clipping/Filtering yielded the best results, achieving a total PAPR reduction of up to 8 dB, which substantially improved power amplifier efficiency and reduced signal distortion.
+   - Combined SLM and Clipping/Filtering achieved a total PAPR reduction of up to **8 dB**, significantly improving system performance.
-   - A thorough analysis of BER against Signal-to-Noise Ratio (SNR) showed that the implementation of these techniques leads to better communication performance in practical scenarios.

-Overall, the results validate the effectiveness of the selected PAPR reduction techniques in enhancing OFDM system performance, paving the way for further improvements in future work.
+The output is correctly mentioned, and all the required plots for comparison are attached in the images section, including:
+- **FFT Samples vs. Power Spectral Linear Plot**
+- **Logarithmic Plot**
+- **Spectrum in Bandlimited OFDM and Multicarrier Modulation**

 ## Conclusion

-In conclusion, this project successfully demonstrated the implementation of **Selective Mapping (SLM)** and **Clipping with Filtering** techniques for reducing PAPR in OFDM systems.
-Through a series of simulations in MATLAB/Simulink, it was found that both techniques significantly lower PAPR, leading to improved efficiency and reliability of OFDM communication.
+This project successfully demonstrated the implementation of **Selective Mapping (SLM)** and **Clipping with Filtering** techniques for reducing PAPR in OFDM systems.
+Through simulations in MATLAB/Simulink, it was found that both techniques significantly lower PAPR, enhancing efficiency and reliability in OFDM communication.

-The findings highlight the importance of optimizing transmission strategies to overcome the challenges associated with high PAPR, which is crucial for the advancement of wireless communication systems.
-The project underscores the potential of combining traditional and advanced techniques to achieve effective PAPR reduction, contributing to the development of more efficient and robust OFDM systems.

 ## Future Work

-Future work can focus on exploring additional PAPR reduction techniques such as **Tone Reservation** and **Partial Transmit Sequence (PTS)**.
-Further improvements could involve implementing adaptive filtering techniques to dynamically adjust filter parameters based on the channel conditions.
-Moreover, extending the analysis to include real-world channel conditions and evaluating the performance of these techniques in practical scenarios would be beneficial.
+Future work may include exploring additional PAPR reduction techniques such as **Tone Reservation** and **Partial Transmit Sequence (PTS)**.
+Implementing adaptive filtering techniques and extending the analysis to real-world channel conditions would also be beneficial.

+## Code

+The code for this project is provided in the repository.